AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 ![Agent Mapping](https://raw.githubusercontent.com/AbdulMutakabbir/SYSC5103_Software-Agents/assignment_1_q1/assets/Software_Agents%20-%20Reactive_Agents.svg)
 * The agent "Turns" when the "Ball is unknown".
 * The agent "Kicks the ball" when the "Ball is kickable".
-* The agent "Moves towards the ball" when the "Ball is far"
+* The agent "Moves towards the ball" when the "ball is far"

 ### Code Description:
 * Abstract "Action" class structures the agents actions.
 It is extended by "ActionTurn", "ActionMoveTowardsBall", "ActionKick" classes which implement their own "do_action" method which performs the action for the agent.
-* The "Environment" class stores the environment variables and returns the proper environment when passed the parameters to it.
+* The "Environment" class stores the environment variables and returns the proper environment when the parameters are passed to it.
 * The "ReactiveMapper" class does the following
     * Reads the mapping from the config file.
     * Prints the mapping.
-    * Returns the action to be performend when passed an environment to it.
+    * Returns the action to be performend when an environment is passed to it.

 ### Code Execution:
 > Exactly same as Krislet execution.

 ### Expected Behaviour:
-Agent runs towards the ball when it knows where it and kicks the ball when the agent is close to it.
-I case the agent is not aware of the ball it will turn to find the ball.
+Agent runs towards the ball when it knows where it is and kicks the ball when the agent is close to it.
+In case the agent is not aware of the ball it will turn to find the ball.